Skip to content

 Tip

-Before diving into the technical documentation for each endpoint, we recommend reading this section first.
-This will help you and your users get the most relevant results.
+Skim this section first!
+Following a few simple tips will help you and your users get the most relevant results.

 If you have geographic coordinates and want to find out what's nearby, then the choice is easy!
 Use the reverse endpoint.

+The autocomplete endpoint is designed to work on partial inputs.
 If you are creating an interactive UI where users see results as they type, use autocomplete for most queries.
-The notable exception to this rule is that when the user presses the enter/return key, or clicks on a search button after typing, you should probably use search.
+You can switch to the search endpoint after the user presses enter/return.